Imrem: Chicago Cubs' Rizzo one fine role model

 Rizzo has been in a deep slump, and he didn't play in Wednesday's 3-0 loss at Colorado.
 These are difficult times for the defending World Series champions.

-This player and team are free game for whatever degree of criticism you want to level at them for their play.
+This player and team are fair game for whatever degree of criticism you want to level at them for their play.

 You know, like Jay Cutler was when he was the quarterback for the Chicago Bears during eight frustrating years.